CSP Header Generator

 The biggest mistake developers make with CSP is going straight to enforcement mode.
 Instead, follow this proven strategy:

-2. Monitor for 1-2 weeks: Collect reports and identify legitimate resources that need whitelisting.
+Content-Security-Policy-Report-Onlyto log violations without blocking. - Monitor for 1-2 weeks: Collect reports and identify legitimate resources that need whitelisting.

-3. Refine your policy: Add missing sources to the appropriate directives.
+- Add missing sources to the appropriate directives.

-4. Test and score: Use our tool to validate.
+- Use our tool to validate.
 Aim for at least a B grade before enforcement.

 CSP for WordPress Sites

-WordPress presents unique CSP challenges due to inline scripts, inline styles, and the plugin ecosystem.
+WordPress presents unique CSP challenges due to inline scripts, inline styles, and the plugin system.
 You'll typically need a more relaxed CSP for the admin area versus the public-facing site.
 Our WordPress preset accounts for common requirements including the block editor (Gutenberg) and media uploads, as discussed in Stack Overflow's WordPress CSP threads.

 CSP for Single-Page Applications (React, Vue, Angular)